SAP/luigi/docs/luigi-client-api.md

 ### pathExists

 Checks if the path you can navigate to exists in the main application.
-For example, you can use this helper method conditionally display a DOM element like a button.
+For example, you can use this helper method conditionally to display a DOM element like a button.

 #### Parameters